 Dividends or dividend equivalent rights paid on performance-based restricted stock and performance shares do not disqualify the plan from being performance-based compensation.
 However, the dividends and dividend equivalent rights themselves are subject to the \$1 million annual deduction limit unless they separately satisfy the requirements of the performance-based compensation exception.
-In Revenue Ruling 2012-19, the IRS clarified that where dividends and dividend equivalent rights relating to performancebased restricted stock and RSU awards are paid currently, without regard to whether the performance goals for the restricted stock and the RSUs (or alternative goals) are satisfied, the payment of dividends and dividend equivalent rights will not cause the restricted stock and the RSUs to fail to satisfy the performancebased compensation exception.
-However, the payment of dividends and dividend equivalents will not qualify as performance-based compensation and therefore may not be deductible.
+In Revenue Ruling 2012-19, the IRS clarified that where dividends and dividend equivalent rights relating to performance-based restricted stock and RSU awards are paid currently, without regard to whether the performance goals for the restricted stock and the RSUs (or alternative goals) are satisfied, the payment of dividends and dividend equivalent rights will not cause the restricted stock and the RSUs to fail to satisfy the performance-based compensation exception.
+However, the payment of dividends and dividend stock will not qualify as performance-based compensation and therefore may not be deductible.

 Dividend equivalent rights paid on options do not disqualify the options from being performance-based compensation, provided that payment of the dividend equivalent rights is not conditioned on the employee exercising the options.
-Otherwise, the IRS considers the payment of dividend equivalent rights to be similar to a reduction of the option exercise price and that effectively creates a "discounted" option (which raises issues under Section 409A).
+If payment of the dividend equivalent right is tied to exercise, the IRS considers this to be similar to a reduction of the option exercise price and that effectively creates a "discounted" option (which raises issues under Section 409A).